 Biden, Harris take break from inaugural prep to mark MLK day

 As Biden and Harris took breaks from their inaugural preparations to honor the civil rights hero Monday, outgoing President Donald Trump remained out of public view at the White House for the sixth straight day.
-In past years, Trump has marked the holiday with unannounced visits to the King memorial in Washington but no such outing was expected this year.
+In past years, Trump has marked the holiday with unannounced visits to the King memorial in Washington.

 Biden transition officials, including incoming Homeland Security adviser Liz Sherwood-Randall and the deputy attorney general nominee, Lisa Monaco, held a videoconference with acting heads and career staff from national security agencies to discuss the security situation surrounding Inauguration Day.